 Terms of Business

-- Chambers will at all time abide by the Bar Code of Conduct when dealing with clients, both lay and professional.
+- Chambers will at all times abide by the Bar Code of Conduct when dealing with clients, both lay and professional.

 - All work carried out for clients will be on the basis of the written instructions received.

-- Where a named barrister is unable to carry out the work, it will with your agreement, be reallocated to another barrister within Chambers of equal standing and experience.
+7. Where a named barrister is unable to carry out the work it will, with your agreement, be reallocated to another barrister within Chambers of equal or greater standing and experience.